Cyclical Stocks: Trade Business Cycles

 Quick Summary

 Cyclical stocks are the equity shares of companies whose performance is tightly linked to the broader economic cycle, thriving during expansion and struggling during recessions.
 These companies typically operate in sectors like industrials, financials, and energy, where demand fluctuates with consumer confidence and industrial output.
+The cyclicals category was popularised by Peter Lynch.
 In 2026, cyclical stocks are experiencing a resurgence driven by a faster-than-expected economic acceleration and massive investment in AI infrastructure, requiring traders to monitor employment data and interest rate shifts as primary catalysts.

 Cyclical stocks function as the primary engine for capital appreciation during periods of sustained economic growth.
 These securities identify businesses that produce non-essential goods and services which consumers and corporations prioritize when confidence is high.
 They serve as a critical vehicle for “Risk-On” investment strategies in 2026, with Diversification Strategy balancing cyclical exposure against defensive positions to manage portfolio volatility.